TaiPhamD/WindowsShutDownWS/README.md

 This WebService will host an endpoint locally on the computer to listen for an HTTP request/post to initiate windows shutdown.
 A good example would to use IFTTT webhook to trigger an HTTP post after receiving a Google Assistant or Alexa command.
 The shutdown process is done by calling the windows shutdown procedure via a windows DLL: https://github.com/TaiPhamD/shutdownDLL

+Also if you want to automatically turn on your computer by using Wake on Lan service please see this [repository](https://github.com/TaiPhamD/WOLWebService)

 Binary link:
 - webserverApp : https://github.com/TaiPhamD/WindowsShutDownWS/releases